LastBotInc/llama2j/README.md

 This is a pure Java implementation of standalone LLama 2 inference, without any dependencies.

+The project currently is intended for research use.

 In addition, we implement CUDA version, where the transformer is implemented as a number of CUDA kernels.
 Java code runs the kernels on GPU using JCuda.